10 Best Herbal Creams For Peripheral Arterial Occlusive Disease

 ginkgo biloba cream

 These creams typically contain extracts from the leaves of the ginkgo biloba tree, which are believed to enhance circulation and improve blood flow by dilating blood vessels and reducing blood viscosity.
-Some studies suggest that the active compounds in ginkgo biloba, such as flavonoids and terpenoids, may help alleviate symptoms like leg pain and numbness associated with PAOD.
-However, while anecdotal evidence and some preliminary research support their use, more rigorous clinical trials are needed to confirm their efficacy and safety.
+Some studies suggest that the active compounds in ginkgo biloba, such as flavonoids and terpenoids, may have antioxidant and anti-inflammatory properties that support vascular health.
+However, while some anecdotal evidence and limited clinical trials support their use, more rigorous research is needed to confirm their efficacy and safety in treating PAOD.

-As with any herbal remedy, it is important to consult a healthcare provider before using ginkgo biloba creams, especially for individuals with existing medical conditions or those taking other medications.
+As with any herbal remedy, it is important to consult a healthcare professional before using ginkgo biloba creams, especially for individuals with existing medical conditions or those taking other medications.

 2. Zingiber officinale